An Egyptian obelisk on the shores of the Thames at Embankment? Cleopatra’s Needle may well be London’s strangest landmark.

 When the obelisk finally arrived in the capital, the Victorians decided to mark the occasion by planting a time capsule.

-While we don’t recommend digging it up (you might just end up being thrown in the Tower of London), it’s said there are children’s toys, razors, railway books, copies of the bible, a portrait of Queen Victoria, and, most bizarrely, 12 paintings of ‘pretty ladies’ that were hand-picked by Captain Henry Carter*.
+While we don’t recommend digging it up (you might just end up being thrown in the Tower of London), it’s said there are children’s toys, razors, railway books, copies of the Bible, a portrait of Queen Victoria, and, most bizarrely, 12 paintings of ‘pretty ladies’ that were hand-picked by Captain Henry Carter*.

-*Captain creepy more like.
+*Captain creepy, more like.

 The Ship Carrying The Obelisk Was Immediately Destroyed

-We think it was probably for the best.
+It was probably for the best.

-Cleopatra’s Needle: Practical Information and Map
+Practical Information & Map

 Cleopatra’s Needle is situated next to Victoria Embankment Gardens – the nearest tube stations are Embankment and Charing Cross.